SamarRabeh/Hackaton_Paris_2024/README.md

 ## Overview

 This project is part of the **Hackers League Hackathon** organized by TONSociety.
-Our team developed a Telegram mini app that provides users with price predictions for Ton tokens (Ton base projects) using machine learning techniques.
+Our team developed a Telegram mini app that provides users with price predictions for Ton tokens (Ton based projects) using machine learning techniques for time series prediction.

 ## Features